RevertIT/mybb-rt_disposablemails/README.md

 ## RT Disposable Mails
-RT Disposable Mails is a plugin which checks an external API to retrieve filtered spam mails, and saves them into database periodically via tasks. it follows the strict type declaration and is future-proof for upcoming PHP versions.
+RT Disposable Mails is a plugin which checks an external API to retrieve filtered spam mails and saves them into cache.
+Then check based on settings if user can login/register.

 ### Table of contents